jibols/SpeedChallenge-Solution/README.md

 # SpeedChallenge-Solution

-This is the repository for the solution to speed estimation challengge from Commai
+This is the repository for the solution to speed estimation challenge from Commai